304 North Cardinal St.

 The Honeycrisp Apple variety is difficult to grow, requiring a climate with the hot, sunny summers that let the trees produce large fruit.
 The winters must be cold enough to provide adequate chilling hours, but not so cold that late frosts will destroy fruit blossoms.
 Orchardists often use advanced pest detection methods, expensive fertilizers, and growers accessories like netting over the trees to protect the fruits.

 Honeycrisp Apples do store well, but only when harvested at optimum maturity.
 Even then, they are easily bruised and therefore tricky to handle and transport properly.
 Farmers must take special care when handling Honeycrisps in comparison to hardier conventional varieties.
+Fortunately, Honeycrisp Apples keep their flavor well in storage.

 Given the specific climate requirements, Honeycrisp Apples are best grown in areas with hot, sunny summers and cold winters.
 These are typically regions with a true 4-season annual cycle, complete with summer beach days and a snow-covered wintertime period.
 These trees have excellent cold-hardiness due to their breeding program in Minnesota.